Kara Del Toro Flaunts Cleavage & Abs In Flirty Crop Top

 Kara Del Toro can pull off some seriously glamorous looks, but on Thursday, the beauty showed how sexy causal could be with a flirty crop top and a pair of blue jeans.

 In the photo, Kara was seated outside at a table, which was against a peach wall covered with a vine.
-She wore a tiny white crop top with short sleeves and a sweetheart neckline that showed off plenty of her cleavage.
+She wore a tiny white crop top with short sleeves and a sweetheart neckline, showing off much of her cleavage.
 The top featured a ruched seam down the middle, calling attention to Kara’s chest.
 A small bow in the center of the top added a feminine touch to the look.

-The top cut off just beneath Kara’s breasts, exposing most of her flat abs.
-With one elbow propped on the seat cushion behind her, viewers got a good look at Kara’s hourglass shape.
+Additionally, the top cut off just beneath Kara’s breasts, exposing most of her flat abs.
+With one elbow propped on the seat cushion behind her, viewers got a good look at the model’s hourglass shape.
 Kara paired the top with a pair of high-rise jeans that showed her belly button.

 Kara wore a full face of makeup that included a smoky eye, contoured cheeks and a pink color on her lips.
 She added a bit of bling to the look with a dainty gold necklace and cross earrings.
-Kara’s long hair was tossed over to one side while she gave the camera a sultry look.
+Her long hair was tossed over to one side while she gave the camera a sultry look.

 In the photo’s caption, she asked, “What’s good?”
 The question sparked a variety of remarks, with some fans hinting that she was the answer to the question.